 How To Create A Suitable Feeding Schedule For Your Bird

 Seeds, nuts, and grains can be offered in moderation as part of a balanced diet for your bird.
 They provide healthy fats, protein, and carbohydrates.
 However, it’s important to note that these should not be the sole focus of their diet, as they can be high in fat and low in other essential nutrients.
 Offer these items as occasional treats or use them for training purposes.

-See also And Carbohydrates In Bird Diet
+See also Essential Carbohydrates For A Healthy Avian Diet

+How To Create A Suitable Feeding Schedule For Your Bird